Hello, I would like to ask for information on ginseng extraction.

 - Yellow carotenoids may appear yellow.
 Tincture do not compare anything, just mark out how many grams of drug comes from 100ml tinctures and you have it.
 If your drug is ok, then you can trust your own tinktura more than the products on the market.

 - Chemically relatively simple Eleutherococcus I studied less in detail than ginseng.
 I feel, however, that they can withstand the extraction of their active substance for four to five hours without serious damage.
 I would like to allow the eleutrook to heat up to 100 ° C for up to 2 hours and at your 90 ° C evenly 4.
 The temperature can be further reduced by increasing the alcohol content or by extracting under reduced pressure.
 I know that in ginseng (right) heat from panaxosides is removed by malonyls, but otherwise the etheric bonds hold both the Jewish faith.
 Even if they hydrolyze, it is not a disaster, those hydrolyzed forms are also effective.
 The hydrolytic cleavage of saponin sugar residues also occurs after digestion in the digestive tract, where the milky bacteria often irradiate up to the aglycone.
-For ginseng (right) there are two main aglycans panaxoside PPT and compound K, and these are also highly effective, for example against hangover .
+For ginseng (right) there are two main aglycans panaxoside PPT and compound K, and these are also highly effective, for example, against the hangover .
 (Eleutherocok, unfortunately, I do not have such a bad look.)
-What you would stick to the walls would seem to be a phytochemical nomenclature , without a prolonged delay, included among "substances of a bitter nature" :-), but what exactly can be, I do not know.
+What you stick to the walls would seem to include phytochemical nomenclature among the "substances of a bitter nature" :-), what exactly can be, I do not know.
 I do not think it is the result of longer heating, rather than exceeding the solubility limit of something in the mixture of alcohol and water, which then re-sets on the glass.
 Residual sediment is not welcome because it can pull some of the active substances.
 Try if it does not dissolve in a higher alcohol concentration.
 It's not a 100% chance, for example, Canadian balsa must be xylene for the permanent preparation of the protozoa, but it can happen.
 Perhaps you will have to increase the concentration of alcohol again.
 As far as the subjective evaluation of the effect of eleutherococcus is concerned, it is hardly in my view, but I do not want to say that it is impossible.

 - I would say that the syrups you've come across are syrupy rather because of the addition of viscosity-increasing substances (alginates, gelatin or other tricks) rather than because of their high concentration.
 However, the hydrophilic viscous carrier may also have a positive effect by entrapping the molecules of the contents in the solution (rather than sticking to the glass).
 Just so I do not talk too negatively about something I do not know.